 The last few months have undoubtedly been a very tough time for everyone – how have you been handling this period and how do you remain positive at a time like this?

-I don’t think anybody saw it coming and it really has presented us with unprecedented waters that we have never experienced before.
+I don’t think anybody saw it coming and it really has presented us with unprecedented moments that we have never experienced before.
 Even though we have seen many wars between countries, the rest of the world somehow continues, but this has been very different.

 I’ve done a lot of work projects at home.
 As we speak we are still finishing the Red Carpet collection so even though Cannes did not happen we will still have the collection coming out later on in the year.
 That’s keeping me very busy.
 We are starting to go back to the office now.
-China has opened up and it’s doing quite well, most of the markets in the Middle East are opened again, so we are starting to see a little light at the end of the tunnel.
+China has opened up and it’s actually doing quite well, most of the markets in the Middle East are opened again, so we are starting to see a little light at the end of the tunnel.
 But these months passed so fast and you find yourself doing things that are meaningful and doing many things that you wanted to do for a long time and didn’t have the time.

 What is something you have learnt from this phase or something you feel more grateful for?

-We are a very connected family but I think I have appreciated spending more time with my family and this is something I will continue to do.
+We are a very connected family but I think I have really appreciated spending more time with my family and this is something I will continue to do.
 I’ve learned a lot about people – in good and bad ways – a lot more about the human aspect.
-We still don’t know where this enemy came from, however, the point is that nature has also taught us a lesson.
-We did not care about the planet before this and now the planet has survived by itself for the first time – we have clean waters in Venice, air pollution has dropped drastically – I think this is a lesson to be learnt – to be more respectful to our planet and animals and nature.
+We still don’t know where this enemy came from, however the point is that nature has also taught us a lesson.
+We did not care about the planet before this and now the planet has survived by itself for the first time – we have clean waters in Venice, air pollution has dropped drastically – I think this is a lesson to be learnt – to be more respectful to our planet and to animals and nature.
 I think it’s going to have a big impact on the way people travel.
-It will definitely, have an impact on sustainability which is something I am already very involved in as you know.
+Definitely it will have an impact on sustainability which is something I am already very involved in as you know.

 What can you tell us about the Red Carpet collection and the inspiration?